Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Gather your documentation.
 Required documents typically include bank statements, tax returns, financial statements and other documents.
 You may also need to provide a business plan and personal guarantee if you’re a newer business owner.

 4. Complete the application.
 Fill out the full application and upload the required documents or link to your financial accounts.
-Be sure to review the application for accuracy before submitting to avoid delays in processing.
+Be sure to review the application for accuracy before submitting it to avoid delays in processing.

 Where can I find a long-term loan?